 The Otero Associate of Applied Science in Nursing program and the LPN exit option is approved by the Colorado Board of Nursing and the Colorado Community College System.
 Our AAS-Nursing is also accredited by the Accrediting Commission for Education in Nursing, Inc. (ACEN).

 After you have successfully completed your AAS-Nursing program and earned your degree, you can apply to take the NCLEX-RN exam, also known as the National Council Licensure Examination.
 The NCLEX is a standardized exam that each state board of nursing uses to determine whether or not a candidate is prepared for entry-level nursing practice.

 Program offered in a Traditional or Nontraditional Schedule Format

-- Traditional Day: Otero offers Practical Nursing students the option of attending classes in a traditional class format where they will attend class two days a week and do their clinical experience during the week.
+- Traditional Day: Otero offers Nursing students the option of attending classes in a traditional class format where they will attend class, clinicals, lab and simulation Monday through Friday.

 - Non-Traditional Nights and Weekends: Students can choose to attend in the Non-traditional schedule format that allows them to attend class two nights a week and do their clinical experience on the weekends.